 Over the last five plus years, marketers have been busy chasing the dream of "omnichannel".
-That relentless focus on ubiquity of experiences across channels failed to recognise and respond to changing consumer expectations that were beginning to impact legacy channels' marketing performance.
+That relentless focus on ubiquity of experiences across channels failed to recognize and respond to changing consumer expectations that were beginning to impact legacy channels' marketing performance.
 Although local marketing was absolutely a part of the omni-channel dream, it was treated as a silo in the best of cases, and an afterthought in the worst.
 As marketers grappled with the "Amazon effect" and tried to leverage technology to replicate the success of the pure-play e-commerce giants, they neglected to integrate their strongest asset-the local brick and mortar footprint-in a meaningful way into the digital customer journey.

 The shuttering of physical stores of longstanding household name brands masked the core issue; digital experiences were being built based on business priorities and not customer expectations.
-Today's customers expect a seamless and personalised online and offline experience.
+Today's customers expect a seamless and personalized online and offline experience.
 It is why Amazon is busy acquiring and building a physical footprint and integrating it with their digital customer journey.
 Let's take that as the new "Amazon effect," a sign to be paid attention to.
-Clearly, local matters.
+Clearly, Local matters.
 A lot.

 "Technology, information, and connectivity are combining to instill in people a belief that they can have what they want, when, where, and how they want it."
-1 place in store or online, the new expectation is that it will be personalised.
+1 a significant part in a consumer's journey to purchase.
+To a consumer, whether their experience takes place in store or online, the new expectation is that it will be personalized.
 What old general stores delivered-the idea that the proprietor knew you and your habits-is the same expectation that consumers have today.
 Only now, it must be done at scale.